manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 - If people come and tell you, "Tweet about X and not Y", "Stick to X", gently remind them that you will tweet whatever the fuck you wan't and if they have a problem they can go and fuck themselves

 **Note:** If people disagree with these rules, just let them know that these are your rules and not theirs.
-They are free to do whatever the fuck they want
+They are free to do whatever the fuck they want.

-**P.S** If you still want to follow me on Twitter after reading this post, go here: [@manas_saloi](http://twitter.com/manas_saloi)